nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ____________________________________________________________
 ```

 * The same company cannot be added twice.
-If the same company is added twice, a warning will be displayed to the user
+If a company with existing name or contact detail is added, a warning will be displayed to the user
 instead.

 * Expected outcome: